sridadi229/MarvelvsDC_EDA/README.md

 - Top 10 movies by marvel vs dc by gross income and imdb score
 -
-And then i making visualization data with Power BI This data comes from Onyxdata, you can check on website  https://onyxdata.co.uk/data-dna-dataset-challenge/
+And then i making visualization data with Power BI This data comes from Onyxdata ,
+You can check on website  https://onyxdata.co.uk/data-dna-dataset-challenge/